wp-plugins/media-library-assistant/readme.txt

 <h3>Field-level Markup Substitution Parameters</h3>

-Field-level substitution parameters let you access custom fields, taxonomy terms, IPTC metadata and EXIF metadata for display in an MLA gallery.
+Field-level substitution parameters let you access query arguments, custom fields, taxonomy terms, IPTC metadata and EXIF metadata for display in an MLA gallery.
 For these parameters, the value you code within the surrounding the ('[+') and ('+]') delimiters has three parts; the prefix, the field name and the optional ",single" indicator.

 The <strong>prefix</strong> defines which type of field-level data you are accessing.
 It must immediately follow the opening ('[+') delimiter and end with a colon (':').
 There can be no spaces in this part of the parameter.